Alicepinch/stay-in-st-tropez/README.md

 ### Media

-The photos used in this site were all copyright free and taken from the following websites:
+The photos used on this website were all copyright free and taken from the following websites:

 - https://www.rawpixel.com/
 - https://www.pexels.com/